bseltz-cohesity/scripts/python/isilonCFTtest/README.md

                    -p /ifs/share1
 ```

-Or if you wish to use an existing snapshot for the first snapshot (you can specify the snapshot name or ID):
+Or if you wish to use an existing snapshot for the first snapshot, you can specify the snapshot name or ID:

 ```bash
 ./isilonCFTtest.py -i myisilon \